0xKitsune/rollup-boost-ha-design/README.md

 This design document outlines the architecture, components, and failure strategies required for HA `rollup-boost`.
 The proposed design prioritizes fault tolerance, liveliness, horizontal scalability, and minimal failover time while maintaining upstream compatibility with `op-conductor`.

 ## Goals
 - Explore HA designs for `rollup-boost` prioritizing liveliness, fault tolerance and horizontal scalability for external block builders.
 - Maintain compatibility with `op-conductor` and its sequencing assumptions.

 ## Non Goals
 - Define how Flashblocks are handled, consumed or streamed to the network.
-- Define how pending transactions are relayed/ specified in a separate document once an architecture is solidified.
+- Define how pending transactions are relayed/peered across the builders/sequencer execution clients.
+- Monitoring / alerting strategies.
+This can be specified in a separate document once an architecture is solidified.

 # Designs